Muhammadu Buhari: Anti-corruption

 In May 2018, the Economic and Financial Crimes Commission (EFCC), Nigeria's anti-corruption agency, announced that 603 Nigerian figures had been convicted on corruption charges since Buhari took office in 2015.
 The EFCC also announced that for the first time in Nigeria's history, judges and top military officers including retired service chiefs are being prosecuted for corruption.
 The successful prosecutions were also credited to Buhari's EFCC head Ibrahim Magu.
-Under Buhari, Chief Justice of the Nigerian Court Walter Onnoghen was convicted by the Code of Conduct Tribunal on April 18, 2019, for false assets declaration.
+Under Buhari, Chief Justice of the Nigerian Court Walter Onnoghen was convicted by the Code of Conduct Tribunal on 18 April 2019, for false assets declaration.
 In December 2019, Mohammed Bello Adoke, the former Attorney General of the Federation, was extradited to Nigeria to stand trial on corruption charges.
 In January 2020, however, Transparency International still gave Nigeria a low performance in its corruption perception index.

-In July 2020, Ibrahim Magu the EFCC chairman was arrested by the Department of State Services (DSS) over damaging security reports concerning his activities as the Buhari administration's leading anti-corruption figure and alleged financial irregularities, he was later replaced by Mohammed Umar.
-In December 2020, Former Pension Reform Taskforce head Abdulrasheed Maina, who was arrested in the neighboring country of Niger after jumping bail, appeared in an Abuja court on a 12-count charge of fraud and money laundering.
+In July 2020, Ibrahim Magu the EFCC chairman was arrested by the Department of State Services (DSS) over damaging security reports concerning his activities as the Buhari administration's leading anti-corruption figure and alleged financial irregularities.
+He was later replaced by Mohammed Umar.
+In December 2020, Former Pension Reform Taskforce head Abdulrasheed Maina, who was arrested in the neighbouring country of Niger after jumping bail, appeared in an Abuja court on a 12-count charge of fraud and money laundering.
 Ali Ndume, a senator representing Borno South, was arrested after jumping bail as well.

 Security issues

 Niger Delta

 Nigeria has the second-largest reserves of crude oil in Africa, reserves largely found in the Niger Delta region of the country.
-Years of oil production have resulted negative impact on farming and fishery by oil spillage.
+Years of oil production have had a negative impact on farming and fishery through oil spillage.
 The government initiated Hydrocarbon Pollution Remediation Project (HYPREP) to help clean up Ogoniland while other state governors within the region want a similar setup.
 HYPREP was initiated in 2005 but has been slow to commence remediation works in Ogoniland.

 Nonetheless, there are still intermittent attacks on oil facilities by groups such as the Niger Delta Avengers.
 This has significantly affected oil production leading to cuts in exports and government revenue.
 The Avengers are waging conflict for greater economic and political autonomy.

 Shia Muslims

-The Islamic Movement of Nigeria led by Sheikh Ibrahim Zakzaky is one of the country's leading organization of Shia Muslims.
-Nigeria's Muslim population is mainly Sunni while the Shia population have gone through sporadic persecution by governments.
-After the Islamic movement was accused of an attack against Chief of Army Staff Tukur Buratai in December 2015, Zakzaky's base was shelled causing hundreds of fatalities while Zakzaky was arrested.
+The Islamic Movement of Nigeria led by Sheikh Ibrahim Zakzaky is one of the country's leading organizations of Shia Muslims.
+Nigeria's Muslim population is mainly Sunni while the Shia accounts for very little of the populace.
+After the movement was accused of an attack against Chief of Army Staff Tukur Buratai in December 2015, Zakzaky's base was shelled causing hundreds of deaths while Zakzaky was arrested.
 Zakzaky was held for almost six years, aside from a three-day medical trip to India, until being acquitted and released in July 2021.